 Heritage Park - Juan Street Improvements Project - The City

 of San Diego's Juan Street Improvements project is moving along

-- Questions or comments: Contact the City of San Diego at 619.533.4207 or at email@example.com.
+the City of San Diego at 619.533.4207 or at email@example.com.

-- Oak Tree Protection: Oak trees through out the County are threatened by an instect called the Gold Spotted Oak Borer (GSOB).
+- Oak Tree Protection: Oak trees through out the County are threatened by an insect called the Gold Spotted Oak Borer (GSOB).
 Efforts are ongoing in the fight against this destructive pest.
 County Parks staff consistently monitor the health of our trees and work to minimize the damage caused by the GSOB through a number of means.
 For more information about the GSOB and our efforts to control it, visit our Oak Tree Protection webpage.